byrongsoriano/byrongsoriano.github.io/essays/AI_Reflection.md

 labels:
   - Software Engineering
   - Artificial Intelligence
+  - Programming
 ---
 <p align="center">
  <img class="img-fluid" src="../img/ai_job.jpg" style="width: 50%;">
 </p>

 ## Introduction
-AI in education can be a touchy subject because it is often grouped with things like cheating and academic misconduct.
-However, I think that AI can be an extremely helpful tool in education as it can help students understand concepts in different ways.
-The field of software engineering is where there are a lot of small details and intricacies that are hard to memorize or even get taught.
-Using a language model such as ChatGPT or a pair programming AI like Co-Pilot can really help the user learn if used in that way.
-Personally, I have used ChatGPT and Co-Pilot quite a few times to answer any questions I may have or fix small bugs in where I don't notice where the error may be.
-Overall, it saves a lot of time in debugging and trying to figure out how things work.
+In a world where AI is used almost everyday, using it to one's advantage has its pros and cons.
+AI can be an extremely helpful tool in educational assistance as it can explain questions to students in many ways.
+It can also save time with making writing better and calculate math problems, however, this is known to be academic misconduct.
+In software engineering, AI assists programmers in the form of coding assistants such as Co-pilot or Chatgpt.
+Most of the time, AI is able to spot and fix errors in code that would normally take people a few minutes to catch.
+From personal experience, I have incorporated ChatGPT into my daily life whenever I wanted thorough explanations on questions I want to ask or fix small bugs.
+Overall, it saves time in debugging and even adds comments to explain new implemented code.

 ## Personal Experience with AI
-### 1. Experience WODS
+### 1. Experience With WODS
-I have not used any AI tools to experience WODs mostly because I had the desire to learn about how to do certain things and figure it out myself.
-Additionally, the experience WODs usually come with a video tutorial that walks you through how to do it step by step which is more than enough to complete the experience.
+WODS have been an excellent way of testing our programming knowledge based on what we have learned in class.
+Completing a WOD successfully without the need of AI feels more accomplishing than asking for help.
+I haven't not used any AI tools to experience WODs due to my willingness to learn about class material and figure it out myself.
+In addition, the experience WODs came with a video tutorial that walks you through it which is supplemental to completing the experience.

 ### 2. In-class Practice WODs
-I believe I have used AI for a couple of in-class practice WODs.
-This is because there were a couple of occasions where I was completely stuck and didn't realize the errors in my code.
-So it is sort of a last resort to see what is going wrong if I can't notice it myself.
-I also have not felt the need to use AI because these assignments are not graded and there is not necessarily any punishment for not completing them so I try to treat it as a learning process instead of trying to complete it as fast as possible.
+I have used AI for some of in-class practice WODs.
+This is because there were several times where me and my partner were stuck and didn't realize the errors in our code.
+The AI tools were our last option to try fixing our erros if we couldn't find them ourselves.
+Since the In-class practice WODs were supposed to be similar to the real WODs, I still wanted to treat it no differently since the learning outcome was the same.

 ### 3. In-class WODs
-I have used mostly Co-pilot for things like auto-filling tedious code snippets.
-For example, during the Underscore modules, there were times I realized I had to use certain functions and Co-pilot would automatically complete it after I gave it a prompt of what I wanted.
-I mostly used this to speed up what I would be doing myself instead of just solving it without understanding.
+During the first half of the semester, I didn't need AI tools for the WODs as they focused on implementing algorithms and data structures, which I had already learned in previous classes.
+However, as the WODs shifted towards web development, I found myself in need of AI assistance, especially for tasks involving unfamiliar tools like linking pages and formatting them nicely.

 ### 4. Essays
-I have not used AI for my essays mostly because I never felt the need to.
-Although the essays may be tedious to do, they are in no sense difficult.
-So I think putting in a little time is good enough instead of having to resort to some AI-generated essay.
+Using AI for essays has been a huge help ever since english 100.
+Before Chatgpt, I revised my essays with Grammarly, which had a built-in AI tool to revise my sentances.
+When Chatgpt was released, I switched to using it to revising my essays as it was more robust and helped me brainstorm ideas for my essays.
+The consequence I face when revising essays with AI is the lack of authenticity.
+As my professors say, "Make sure it is your voice" is a strong point explaining that your essays should still hold uniqueness even though it was revised.
+With that in mind, I ensure that any adjustments made in an essay are revised by me.

 ### 5. Final Project
-For our final project, I have used ChatGPT quite a bit to answer various questions I have.
-Whether it be explaining how to do a certain thing, writing code, or fixing bugs.
-It has been extremely helpful and definitely saved me a lot of time.
+For our final project, ChatGPT helped mostly on developing front-end code since it was easier to learn.
+The downside that my group and I realized is that AI tools can't determine the features that need to be added for functionality.
+We had also realized doing the practice WODs are essential to creating website functionality.

 ### 6. Learning a Concept / Tutorial
-I use AI to learn a concept quite frequently.
-Whenever I don't understand a topic or concept, asking AI to explain it to me is my go-to option.
-This is because of how flexible it is and it being able to provide examples as well as step-by-step
+I use AI to learn a concept often.
+Whenever I don't understand concept, asking AI to explain it to me in a simple way has been beneficial.
+Chatgpt is able to provide answers in great detail as well as examples.

 ### 7. Answering a question in class or in Discord
 I have not answered any questions in class or in Discord.
 Usually, there is someone much more knowledgeable who answers the questions way before I even see them so I don't think there is a need for AI.

 ### 8. Asking or answering a smart-question
-I have never found the need to ask a smart-question.
-Most of the time I just search up what issue I may be having and I get helpful responses most of the time.
+On several occasions, I've found myself needing to ask a smart question.
+Yet, it often happens that my classmates with the same question beat me to it.
+Observing their method of questioning has inspired me to ask smart questions in other classes.

 ### 9. Coding example
-I have used ChatGPT quite a lot for coding examples.
-Sometimes I would want an example to see how a certain function works and AI quite often times gives good step-by-step instructions and descriptions.
+ChatGPT proves to be helpful when seeking coding examples.
+Specifically, I often ask for examples related to data structures or algorithms, and ChatGPT reliably provides detailed, step-by-step instructions and comprehensive explanations.

 ### 10. Explaining code
-I have also used AI quite a lot for this.
-For example, we may be given a hundred lines or so of code, and being able to paste it into ChatGPT to explain it in a few sentences is quite helpful.
+I have also used AI often for this.
+For example, I was provided a client-server program with a hundred lines of code, and being able to paste it into ChatGPT to explain each crucial part of the code was helpful.

 ### 11. Writing code
-I have only used AI to write code for things I have no idea how to do and have already tried to do myself.
-Usually, I tend to want to figure things out myself since I learn it better but there are times when I am at a complete loss.
-That is when I resort to ChatGPT or Co-pilot to generate something that I look over and understand before I use it.
+I have used AI to write code for programs that I have little knowledge about.
+Usually, I want to figure things out on my own since I learn it better, but there are times when I am confused and lost.
+This is where ChatGPT can assist me by generating something that I look over and understand before I use it.

 ### 12. Documenting code
-I have not thought about doing code documentation using AI.
-Usually, I just do this myself as it allows me to understand the code a lot more in order for me to write comments about it.
+I haven't thought about doing code documentation using AI.
+If I understand the lines of code that I am adding, I add comments myself which help other programmers understand the program.

 ### 13. Quality assurance
-I mostly use this for fixing bugs and errors that I have no idea where the error could be.
-For example, if I am writing some algorithm and I start at the wrong index, ChatGPT can spot it almost instantly which saves me the time and headache of trying to search for it.
-As for fixing things like ESLint errors, IntelliJ has built-in functionalities that automatically fix them for us.
+With experience from ESLint, AI has also been helpful in fixing bugs and errors.
+There have been times where Chatgpt and ESLint have helped me create the best possible code there is according to coding standards.
+This has mostly fixed spacing errors and missing semicolons.

 ### 14. Other uses in ICS 314 not listed
-Aside from the above-mentioned cases, I have not used AI in any other way.
+Apart from ICS 314, I've also used AI for help in EE315 and EE323, both of which are electrical engineering courses.
+EE315 is about signals and systems, tackling math-intensive subjects.
+Occasionally, AI may encounter errors when computing signal outputs, with the need for manual verification on my part.
+Similarly, in EE323, a microelectronics course, I've encountered similar challenges.
+However, using AI in these classes offers the advantage of correctly setting up equations, facilitating easier verification and validation of results.

 ## Impact on Learning and Understanding
-I personally avoid using AI to just get a solution.
-Most of the time when I use AI, it is to understand the problem and provide me with various options on how to solve the problem.
-I feel this way is quite beneficial to learning as it can be treated as a supplement to the things you learn in class.
+When I use AI, I aim to understand the problem and provide me with options on how to solve the problem.
+I feel this way is quite beneficial to learning as it can be treated as a supplement to the topics that we learn.

 ## Practical Applications
-One practical application I use AI for is in my VIP class.
-Here, we are tasked with creating some 'vending machine' that essentially dispenses collected live data depending on the user's requests.
-Most of the time, I ask it how I would go an approach implementing a certain feature or what things I need for it.
+One practical application I use AI for is in my VIP project.
+Here, we are tasked with creating a 'dataset vending machine' that dispenses parsed .csv data depending on the user's requests.
+My partners and I got helped in creating an index.html file, css file, and csv parser file which was the main file needed for the site's functionality.

 ## Challenges and Opportunities
-AI can be used in an extremely wide range of topics.
-As students, there is a strong temptation to just ask ChatGPT how to do something or even just spit out an answer.
-However, it is important to note that ChatGPT may often be incorrect when dealing with more specialized topics that have little information.
-IF the user is unaware of the false information, they are led to believe it is correct and that can cause a lot more harm down the line.
-This is why I believe it is a good supplement to what you have already learned in class and can be used as reinforcement.
+AI has been both beneficial and detrimental from the way I see it.
+Since the release of Chatgpt, I have noticed that there is a strong urge to ask ChatGPT for an answer instead of asking to learn about the problem itself.
+It has somewhat defeated the purpose of assignments in the sense that an answr can be fetched instantly.
+Despite this, AI still has many pros overall if used effectively as a learning reinforcement rather than an answer dispenser.

 ## Comparative Analysis
-Personally, I still think the traditional instructor and class teaching style is more effective.
-It provides some sort of engagement with others which I think helps a lot in learning.
-Additionally, the traditional teaching method allows for situations like reaching out to a teacher or classmate and providing some sort of interaction that can benefit learning.
-We compare this to using a language model like ChatGPT which it is not as engaging as it can only display text on a screen.
+I think that our lives before Chatgpt were perfect the way it is.
+Having to search the internet for an answer to your question gave a greater learning outcome than asking Chatgpt because you spent more effort in searching for the answer and learning about it yourself rather than having it be said to you immediately.
+As for learning, traditional professors and class teaching styles are more effective in my opinion.
+It provides class engagement with others in learning.
+Additionally, the traditional teaching method allows for social interaction such as reaching out to a professor or classmate.
+Using a language model like ChatGPT tends to isolate people when they have questions.

 ## Future Considerations
-I think AI has a significant role in the future of software engineering and society in general.
-It is still quite early and thus has a lot of improvements to make.
-An example of this is being inaccurate at times as well as not being able to answer questions a real person would be able to answer.
-This can all be solved with time as the technology advances.
+I consider AI to a significant role in the future of software engineering and future generations.
+One thing to consider is the lack of human interaction which I believe people still need.
+There will be solutions to improving AI to be more enjoyable based on the amount of feedback we give to it.

 ## Conclusion
-In conclusion, AI is very powerful too if used properly, and can be detrimental to learning if not.
-Personally, I have found the use of AI to be extremely beneficial in helping me learn and understand new concepts and I think being able to utilize it that way is very powerful.
+In brief, AI is very effective if it is used properly.
+If you know that the outputs that Chatgpt gives are only approximations, then that knowledge will help you validate your own solutions to a problem.
+I have seen how detrimental AI can be if not used effectively.
+While it's an excellent choice to trust AI in learning or solving problems, it should be known that other sources are availible to look from if you are unsure.